arthur-er/arthur-er/README.md

 ## Curiosities about me

-- I started with coding using **Java**, trying to build mods for Minecraft, then me and a cousing started building a Minecraft server, i switched to web development to take care of the server website;
+- I started with coding using **Java**, trying to build mods for Minecraft, then me and a cousin started building a Minecraft server, i switched to web development to take care of the server website;